‘Swagger’ or stumble? Mike Pompeo, State Department under scrutiny in Ukraine furor

 But the Ukraine call has raised new questions, particularly about Mr. Pompeo’s view on the role that partisanship and politics ought to play in U.S. diplomacy and internal personnel issues.

-More than 50 former female U.S. ambassadors wrote a letter this week lambasting Mr. Pompeo and Mr. Trump over the president’s assertion during the Zelensky call that Amb.
-Yovanovitch “is going to go through some things.”
+More than 50 former female U.S. ambassadors wrote a letter this week lambasting Mr. Pompeo and Mr. Trump over the president’s assertion during the Zelensky call that Ms. Yovanovitch “is going to go through some things.”

 The language “appeared to be a threat of retaliation for political reasons, which is both shocking and inappropriate,” the former ambassadors wrote.
 “These statements demean and threaten Ambassador Yovanovitch, who already was removed prematurely from her post in May for similarly opaque reasons driven by false reporting and innuendo, despite her very strong record of speaking out clearly and firmly against corruption in Ukraine.”

-Ms. Yovanovitch, a career foreign service officer, first rose to ambassador level rank under President George W. Bush and later was appointed to the Kyiv post in the last year of the Obama administration.
+Ms. Yovanovitch, a career Foreign Service officer, rose to ambassador-level rank under President George W. Bush and was appointed to the Kyiv post in the last year of the Obama administration.

-According to the whistleblower complaint against Mr. Trump, the president forced her out because he and Mr. Giuliani saw her as an obstacle to their efforts to get Ukrainian authorities to help investigate Mr. Biden and his son, Hunter, who was on the board of Ukrainian natural gas company accused of corruption.
+According to the whistleblower complaint against Mr. Trump, the president forced her out because he and Mr. Giuliani saw her as an obstacle to their efforts to get Ukrainian authorities to help investigate Mr. Biden and his son Hunter, who was on the board of a Ukrainian natural gas company accused of corruption.
 Mr. Trump and Mr. Giuliani have also pursued a theory that Ukraine was the real source of the “Russian collusion” theory that has hung over Mr. Trump’s 2016 presidential victory and helped spark the Mueller investigation.

-The secretary of state has drawn criticism for not standing up more forcefully for Ms. Yovanovitch, whose tenure was cut short in May.
+The secretary of state has drawn criticism for not standing up more forcefully for Ms. Yovanovitch.

 Former top State Department officials, some with ties to Mr. Biden’s campaign or other Democrats, have been far more scathing in their criticisms of Mr. Pompeo.